ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

 ### 3.2.3 External System Integration: (Elaborate with examples) [**[↑]**](#table-of-content)
 #### 3.2.3.1 Data Verification (Pluggable by SI – Not part of MOSIP) [**[↑]**](#table-of-content)

-The System Integrator can plug-in a stage in the workflow, where the stage can communicate with any other external system and receive some data.

-Data verification is a process in which the system verifies the data captured during a registration with the data received from the external system to ensure accuracy and consistency.
+Data verification is a process in which the system can verify the data captured during a registration with the data received from an external system to ensure accuracy and consistency.
 It helps to determine whether data was accurately translated, is complete and supports the interoperability standards.

+The System Integrator can plug-in a stage in the workflow, where the stage can communicate with any external system to receive some information and validate it with the information captured at the Registration Center.

 [**Link to design for External System Integration Stage**](/mosip/mosip/blob/master/docs/design/registration-processor/Approach_for_external_system_integration.md)